 “The way you shared your candy with John was really nice of you.”

-Praising personality, according to a number of experts, can help kids develop moral identity.
+Praising personality, according to a number of experts, can help kids develop a moral identity.

 ] Thinking of yourself as a “helper” guides you to act according to your role — helping others.
 “You are a generous, kind, and empathetic child.”